Lou Veloso

 Luciano "Lou" Mariñas Veloso (born January 7, 1948) is a Filipino actor, comedian, director and politician.
-He is known for his supporting roles in over 30 comedy films, which include Mga Kwento ni Lola Basyang (1985), Pulis Patola (1993), Ang Cute ng Ina Mo (2007), and Desperadas 2 (2008).
+He is known for his supporting roles in over 30 comedy films, which include Mga Kwento ni Lola Basyang (1985), Suwapings (1994), Ang Cute ng Ina Mo (2007), and Desperadas 2 (2008).
 As an actor, Veloso has also performed in films such as Kabayo Kids, released in 1990, in which he portrayed Loreiga, Buddy en Sol (Sine Ito!)
 (1992), and M & M: The Incredible Twins (1989).

-Early career
+Entertainment career

-Veloso's first film was Working Girls under VIVA Films in 1984 in which he played a security guard in a bank office.
+Veloso's first film was Working Girls under Viva Films in 1984 in which he played a security guard in a bank office.
 Veloso was also a TV host of AgriSiyete, which he replaced original host the late comedian Bert Marcelo in 1996.
 He also appeared in a various educational programs are Batibot and K-High which he plays as a grandfather.

+In 1994, Veloso was cast in a lead role opposite Noel Trinidad in film critic Emmanuel A. Reyes' comedy film Suwapings.

 Senakulo stage play

-He is also the founder and musical stage play director of "Martir sa Golgota", a senakulo or passion play, launched in 1979 which was traditionally held every Holy Week of every year in Manila.
+He is also the founder and musical stage play director of Martir sa Golgota, a senakulo or passion play, launched in 1979 which was traditionally held every Holy Week of every year in Manila.

 Political career

 Veloso was elected councilor of the 6th district of Manila from 1995 to 2004 and from 2007 until 2013.
+He ran for a congressional seat in the 2004, but lost to Benny Abante.

-He ran for vice mayor on the 2013 midterm elections under the Liberal Party with Mayor Alfredo Lim but lost to incumbent Vice Mayor Isko Moreno.
+He then ran for vice mayor on the 2013 midterm elections as a Liberal with Mayor Alfredo Lim but lost to incumbent Vice Mayor Isko Moreno.
 He ran in 2016 for councilor under KABAKA but lost, placing eighth.

 He successfully returned to the city council in 2019, running under the Team Legacy ticket of PMP led by Mayor Joseph Estrada.
-He was re-elected in 2022, this time under Asenso Manileño.
+He was re-elected in 2022 and 2025, he is the longest-serving city councilor of Manila for eight terms.

 He was notably the author of a resolution in 1996 seeking the renovation of the Manila City Hall's Clock Tower.
 The renovation only started years later, until it was completed and inaugurated as the Manila Clock Tower Museum in 2022.